Jdeshmukh23/Web-Scraping-/README.md

 * Web scraping helps collect such unstructured data and store it in a structured form.
 There are different ways to scrape websites such as online Services, APIs, or writing your own code.
 * In this project, we’ll see how to scrape data with python
 # Objective
-1. The objective of this project is to extract job postings and related information about that posting from online job portal.
+1.The objective of this project is to extract job postings and related information about that posting from online job portal.
-2. The projecct uses python as a scripting language and stores data in excel csv format.
+2.The projecct uses python as a scripting language and stores data in excel csv format.
+# Steps to follow
+1.Identify the URL
+2.Finalise the data to be extracted
+3.write the script
+4.Run the script and extract the data
+5.storage of data in desired format